-A. CRISTINA DANFORTH'S RESIGNATION LETTER & ONCOA BYLAWS, LOIS STRONG, ONCOA COORDINATOR

-MOTION: Dellora Cornelius motioned to accept Cristina Danforth's Resignation from ONCOA dated November 22, 2017 by email to Lois Strong, ONCOA Coordinator.
+A. CRISTINA DANFORTH'S RESIGNATION LETTER & ONCOA BYLAWS, LOIS STRONG, ONCOA COORDINATOR MOTION: Dellora Cornelius motioned to accept Cristina Danforth's Resignation from ONCOA dated November 22, 2017 by email to Lois Strong, ONCOA Coordinator.
 SECOND: Arlie Doxtator seconded the motion.

-MOTION CARRIED

-B. APPOINT ONCOA VACANCY, LOIS STRONG, ONCOA COORDINATOR

-MOTION: Dellora Cornelius motioned to appoint FLORENCE PETRI as the next ONCOA Commissioner.
+MOTION CARRIED B. APPOINT ONCOA VACANCY, LOIS STRONG, ONCOA COORDINATOR MOTION: Dellora Cornelius motioned to appoint FLORENCE PETRI as the next ONCOA Commissioner.
 This motion is in accordance with the ONCOA Bylaws, 1.4.4 Vacancies.
 Vacancies on ONCOA shall be filled by an appointment from ONCOA.
 The appointment shall be the person who received the most votes during the previous election without being elected to ONCOA.
 This procedure shall be repeated as necessary until all vacancies are filled.
 Such Commissioner shall serve the remainder of the unexpired term he or she is appointed to.
 The ONCOA Bylaws have been approved by the Oneida Business Committee at a duly called meeting held on the 11th day of July, 2012 by the Secretary of the Oneida Business Committee's signature, Patricia N. Hoeft,

-- 1) Save a copy of this form for your records. - 2) Print this form as a .pdf OR print and scan this form in as .pdf. - 3) E-mail this form and all supporting materials in a SINGLE .pdf file to: BC_Agenda_Requests@oneidanation.org
+3) E-mail this form and all supporting materials in a SINGLE .pdf file to: BC_Agenda_Requests@oneidanation.org